prof79/slint-center-window/README.md

 This is a quick-and-dirty sample how an application window may be centered using [Slint](https://slint.dev) and Rust when using a `winit` backend.

-Neither do I claim that this pretty nor working in all cases.
+Neither do I claim that this is pretty nor working in all cases.

 This is a response to discussions [#4376](https://github.com/slint-ui/slint/issues/4376) and [#3859](https://github.com/slint-ui/slint/discussions/3859).